pkLucid/Pokemon-Lucid/lucid_book/src/download.md

   * Add full hp Absorb check
   * Fix hasMoveEffect on field to prevent mutation
   * Fix intim mutation
+    * When Eject Pack was activated by intimidate and a mon with Protosynthesis + Booster Energy switched in, the Protosynthesis mon started intimidating opposing mons and potentially froze the game.

 * Misc
   * Pokemon caught by default have their friendship maxed out